OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 When to Use This Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This procedure is used to install Tungsten Fabric and Red Hat
+This procedure is used to install OpenSDN and Red Hat
 OpenShift 4.6 orchestration on a virtual machine (VM) running in a
 Kernel-based Virtual Machine (KVM) module.
-Support for Contrail
+Support for OpenSDN
 Networking installations onto VMs in Red Hat OpenShift 4.6 environments
-is introduced in Tungsten Fabric Release 2011.
+is introduced in OpenSDN Release 2011.

-You can also use this procedure to install Tungsten Fabric and Red
+You can also use this procedure to install OpenSDN and Red
 Hat OpenShift 4.6 orchestration on a bare metal server.

 You cannot incrementally upgrade from an environment using an earlier
-version of Red Hat OpenShift and Tungsten Fabric to an environment
+version of Red Hat OpenShift and OpenSDN to an environment
 using Red Hat OpenShift 4.6.
 You must use this procedure to install
-Tungsten Fabric with Red Hat Openshift 4.6.
+OpenSDN with Red Hat Openshift 4.6.

 This procedure should work with all versions of Openshift 4.6.